robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 #### The /event/get/:username endpoint

-We also need to provide an API (however primitive) for accessing the captured data.
-For the purposes of this demo, getting events by username will do.
+We also need to provide an api for accessing the captured data.
+For the purposes of this demonstration, getting events by username will do.

 We'll have a local function to perform the query on the server: